 Store in a glass jar, refrigerated.

-Xanthan gum is an optional ingredient--definitely not crucial to the dressing's flavor.
-I often add it to my homemade dressing to make the pour more viscous, less watery.
+- Xanthan gum is an optional ingredient--definitely not crucial to the dressing's flavor.
+I often add it to homemade dressings to make the pour more viscous, less watery.

 - This dressing keeps for at least 10 days.